juxor/afaq/markdown/secG7.md

 individualist anarchists.
 This analysis is, needless to say, a left- libertarian one rather than right-"libertarian."

-Of course, it may be objected that Spooner was a right-Libertarian" because he supported the market and private property.
+Of course, it may be objected that Spooner was a right-"libertarian" because he supported the market and private property.
 However, as we argued in [section G.1.1](secG1.html#secg11) support for the market does not equate to support for capitalism (no matter how often the ideologues of capitalism proclaim it so).
 As noted, markets are not the defining feature of capitalism as there were markets long before capitalism existed.
 So the fact that Spooner retained the concept of markets does not necessarily make him a supporter of capitalism.
 As for "property", this question is more complex as Spooner is the only individualist anarchist to apparently reject the idea of "occupancy and use."
 Somewhat ironically, he termed the doctrine that _"which holds that a